MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/sg-cachepress/readme.txt

 4. The SiteGround Optimizer Frontend Optimization Page allows you to Minify HTML, CSS & JS, as well as to remove query strings from your static resources and disable the Emoji support.
 5. The SiteGround Optimizer Media Page allows you to optimize your Media Library images, as well as adds Lazy Loading functionality for your site.
 6. The SiteGround Optimizer Speed Test Page, allows you to test your site loading speed, as well as additional tips on improving your site performance.

+## Data Collection ##

+By default the plugin collects the information [listed here](https://www.siteground.com/kb/what-information-wp-plugins-collect).
+This data is collected only for technical analysis, improvements and the possibility to contact the plugin user in case urgent issues need to be fixed (for example a critical security release that needs to be communicated to site owners).
+The plugin user may opt out from the WP admin from the collection of this data, but we do not recommend this, as it may negatively impact the plugin performance.
+You may find more information on data collection in our [Plugins Privacy Notice](https://www.siteground.com/viewtos/siteground_plugins_privacy_notice).

+## Credits ##

+Photo credits to Anna Shvets https://www.pexels.com/@shvetsa